 The first step in the Habitat homeowner process is to attend a family orientation meeting.
 These are scheduled once or twice a year.
-See below for details of our family orientation meetings coming up during the first week in May.
+Currently we do not have any family orientation meetings scheduled.
+Please check back in January 2019 to see if any meetings are scheduled at that time.

 LowCountry Habitat for Humanity partners with responsible families in need to provide an opportunity to become homeowners.
 The Habitat homeowner program is a hand-up, not a hand-out.
 It is not a solution for emergency housing needs, as the program usually takes one year or more from selection date to move in date.